shivangdubey/HacktoberFest2020/README.md

 Want to contribute?
 Great!
 Please check the [Contribution guideline](https://github.com/shivangdubey/HacktoberFest2020/blob/master/CONTRIBUTING.md).

 This repository is the starter code for you.
-Therefore, I would like to accept your pull requests 😎
+Therefore, I would like to accept your pull requests. 😎